 They’re an Auntie Anne’s copycat recipe (so you know they’re going to be good!) and they taste amazing.
 They’re chewy on the outside, soft on the inside, and coated with a buttery cinnamon sugar topping.
-When you add the creamy and smooth cream cheese dip to them, they are out of this world!
+When you add the cream cheese dip to them, they are out of this world!

+DOUGH.
 You’ll start with a simple pretzel dough.
 If you’re a beginner with yeast, no worries!
 This recipe is pretty much foolproof.
 I think the key is making sure your yeast is active.
 If it doesn’t foam up like the picture below, toss it and try again with some warmer water and a pinch more sugar.

 The dough is made with only a few simple ingredients and mixes up quickly.
 You’ll want to be careful not to add too much flour.
 The dough should be just slightly sticky to the touch, and still soft and pliable.

+CUT.
 Once the dough has risen, divide it into four pieces and roll each piece into a long skinny rope, about one inch in diameter.
 Cut each rope into inch-long pieces.

+BATH + BAKE.
 From there, the pretzel dough gets a quick bath in a baking soda solution, then is baked in the oven until golden brown.
 The pretzel bites will puff up, and it’s okay if they stick together a little bit.
 They are easily pulled apart.